 Mandatory deadlines will be strictly enforced.
 We have coordinated all assignments across modules so that student workload will not get piled up.
-Assignments submitted after the set deadlines will be penalised 3% of their overall mark per day for late submissions, with a cap/maximum penalty being that final grade can't drop below 40%.
-Exception: If there are extremely extenuating personal or medical circumstances, the course director and instructor will consider extensions on a case by case basis.
+Assignments submitted after the set deadlines will be penalised unless there are extremely extenuating personal or medical circumstances.
+The course director and instructor will consider extensions on a case by case basis.
 The circumstances must be communicated to, and accepted by, the lecturer prior to, or, in cases of unexpected emergencies, immediately after, the relevant deadline.

-Submission of Coursework: For all module assignments/coursework, the standardised cover sheet must include: the name of the student, her/his student number, the title and code of the module, the name of the lecturer who gave the assignment in question; when appropriate, a thematic title for the work; and the total word count of the student's work, along with what percentage the submitted work is over/under the assigned word count.
-A blank cover sheet will be available on the GYSJF6 webpage (MA Geography course Moodle page) and from your module instructors.
+Submission of Coursework: For module assignments/coursework, the standardised cover sheet must include: the name of the student, her/his student number, the title and code of the module, the name of the lecturer who gave the assignment in question; when appropriate, a thematic title for the work; and the total word count of the student's work, along with what percentage the submitted work is over/under the assigned word count.
+A blank cover sheet will be available from your module instructors.